PatriciaFeio/interactive-rating-component/README.md

 ### Useful resources

-- [Example resource 1](https://css-tricks.com/almanac/selectors/c/checked/#:~:text=The%20%3Achecked%20pseudo-class%20in,toggled%20to%20an%20on%20state.) - This helped me to understand how to use :checked pseudo-class
+- [CSS-Tricks - :checked](https://css-tricks.com/almanac/selectors/c/checked/#:~:text=The%20%3Achecked%20pseudo-class%20in,toggled%20to%20an%20on%20state.) - This helped me to understand how to use :checked pseudo-class
-- [Example resource 2](https://www.smashingmagazine.com/2021/07/hsl-colors-css/) - This is a great explanation about HSL colors in CSS.
+- [Smashing Magazine - Using HSL Colors In CSS](https://www.smashingmagazine.com/2021/07/hsl-colors-css/) - This is a great explanation about HSL colors in CSS.
-- [Example resource 3](https://stackoverflow.com/questions/8206565/check-uncheck-checkbox-with-javascript) - This helped me to understand how to check and uncheck checkboxes with JS.
+- [Stackoverflow - Check/Uncheck checkbox with JavaScript](https://stackoverflow.com/questions/8206565/check-uncheck-checkbox-with-javascript) - This helped me to understand how to check and uncheck checkboxes with JS.

 ## Author